Interesting History of Mushrooms and Their Growth Process

 Once the mycelium has fully colonized the substrate, it is time for the mushrooms to “fruit.”
 This is when the mushroom caps start to form and grow.
 The environment must be carefully controlled during this stage, with specific temperature, humidity, and lighting conditions.

-After a few weeks, the mushrooms are ready to be harvested.
+In just a few weeks, the mushrooms reach the perfect stage for harvesting.
 They are typically picked by hand and can be done multiple times, depending on the type of mushroom.

 Conclusion